Momoland: 2020–2023: Starry Night, international expansion, Ready or Not, "Yummy Yummy Love", and disbandment

-2025–present: Reunion, signing with Inyeon Entertainment, and Rodeo
+2025–present: Reunion, signing with Inyeon Entertainment, and "Rodeo"

 On April 10, 2025, MK Sports reported that Momoland members Hyebin, Jane, Nayun, JooE, Ahin, and Nancy recently signed exclusive contracts with Inyeon Entertainment.
 According to the report, this exclusive contract is for Momoland team activities, and they will reunite as a full group and stand on stage once again.
-On May 8, 2025, Inyeon Entertainment's official Instagram account welcomed Momoland to their agency and announced that they had signed exclusive contracts with all six members of Momoland.

-On June 30, 2025, Momoland released Festivaland, their first remix album with "Baam (EDM Remix)" serving as the album's title track.
-On August 13, 2025, Inyeon Entertainment told Dispatch, "Momoland is preparing a new album" and that it would be their first comeback in approximately three years and eight months.

-On September 1, 2025, Inyeon Entertainment announced Momoland's first digital single since their reunion, titled "Rodeo", which was released on September 8, 2025.
+On May 8, Inyeon Entertainment's official Instagram account welcomed Momoland to their agency and announced that they had signed exclusive contracts with all six members of Momoland.
+On June 30, Momoland released Festivaland, their first remix album with "Baam (EDM Remix)" serving as the album's title track.
+On August 13, Inyeon Entertainment told Dispatch, "Momoland is preparing a new album" and that it would be their first comeback in approximately three years and eight months.
+On September 1, Inyeon Entertainment announced Momoland's first digital single since their reunion, titled "Rodeo", which was released on September 8.

+On January 16, 2026, it was announced that Momoland would release the digital single "White Spring" on January 23.On July 5, it was announced that Momoland will held 10th anniversary concert in Manila titled "Very Merry Party" and the concert will held at EVM Convention Center, Quezon City, Metro Manila, Philippine on August 8.